Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/steps10.png)

-Now, you can click on any of the Steps you want to troubleshoot, to enable them, for instance "Web" and "Login", and also notice, that this action also enables the corresponding Touchpoints.
+Now, you can click on any of the Steps you want to troubleshoot, to enable them, for instance "Web" and "Login", and also notice that this action also enables the corresponding Touchpoints.

 Please note that when you are running the Pathpoint background job, the signals for non-visible touchpoints will still be available when you are using the Flame view.